Agent Skills for Evals and Red Teaming

-AI coding agents can write promptfoo configs, but they often get the details wrong — shell-style env vars that don't work, hallucination rubrics that can't see the source material, tests dumped inline instead of in files.
-The promptfoo-evals skill fixes this by teaching your agent promptfoo's conventions and common pitfalls.
+AI coding agents can write promptfoo configs, but they often get the details wrong: shell-style env vars that do not work, hallucination rubrics that cannot see the source material, tests dumped inline instead of in files, and red-team configs that collapse real app inputs into one generic prompt field.
+The portable promptfoo-evals skill covers eval conventions, while the Codex promptfoo-redteam-setup and promptfoo-redteam-run skills cover red-team setup and scan triage.

-It works with Claude Code and OpenAI Codex.
-Because it follows the open Agent Skills standard, it should also work with other compatible tools.
+The portable skill works with Claude Code and OpenAI Codex.
+It follows the open Agent Skills standard, so it should also work with other compatible tools.

 Why use a skill?